-Using the word bank, complete the sentences below. -- --
+Using the word bank, complete the sentences below.

 WORD BANK - castles, lacked, audience, physical, reflect, invite, belong.

-Hanna Hoyne grew up in Germ nany.
-Her early life was spent amidst her parents' work as art re storers in fairytale Gothic churches and Arriving in Canberra at the age of 13 sl he felt like the place people and cultural density.
-These vastly different environm ents have n her work which aims to physically embody the des the audience with both a physical connection to place and on who they are within that place.
-Soul Mine is a pair nother.
-They invite the audience to interact and seat themselves pieces, effectively providing a place for them to .
+Hanna Hoyne grew up in German .
+Her early life was spent amidst her parents' work as art restorers in fairytale Gothic churches and .
+Arriving in Canberra at the age of 13 she felt like the place people and cultural density.
+These vastly different environments have influenced an ongoing theme in her work which aims to physically embody the into a place.
+This experience provides the audience with both a physical connection to place and on a deeper on who they are within that place.
+Soul Mine is a pair of sculptures er.
+They invite the audience to interact and seat themselves into the 3 pieces, effectively providing a pla e for them to